USMAI-Library-Consortium/janeway-warpspeed/README.md

 ## Environment Variables

 There are many environment variables needed to make this application run properly.
-They're divided into five categories:
+They're divided into four categories:
 1. Environment variables always required
 2. Environment variables only required when installing Janeway for the first time
 3. Optional environment variables